gmossy/Arduino-Wearable/README.md

 # Welcome to My Arduino Wearables Open Source Community!

-This repo is my playground for wearable electronics using the **SparkFun LilyPad USB Plus** and the broader **Arduino wearables** ecosystem.
+This repo is my open source playground for wearable electronics using the **SparkFun LilyPad USB Plus** and the broader **Arduino wearables** ecosystem.
 Its designed to be:

 - **Learning-friendly**: clear examples you can step through and modify.
 - **Makerspace-friendly**: step-by-step instructions for students and workshop participants.